mvcdigital/blisscakeart/src/content/_index.md

   hand painted elements creating edible art, near Aylesbury, Bucks, U.K.

   I'm owner and creator, Ricarda, an award winning cake artist, achieving a Gold award in Cake International 2023, 2024 and 2025 in the Hand Painted Category.
+My work and tutorial has been seen in D'Licious magazine, as well as international cake collaborations.
 I pride myself in creating memorable cakes, which are bespoke, unique and individual to each person and their vision.

   Click below to explore my creations!